Ant Group: Services

 In 2015, Ant Group launched Ant Fortune, a wealth management platform.
 Yu’e Bao is one of the products on the platform.
 Ant Fortune offers hundreds of products from more than 80 Chinese fund institutions.

 In June 2017, Ant Fortune launched a Fortune Account (财富号) service platform that allows financial institutions to publish content and sell their financial products there.

 In October 2018, Ant Group launched the Xianghubao mutual protection plan that attracted 50 million people to sign on in half a year.
-Operating somewhat like a collective, Xiang Hu Bao has no sign-up charges and participants contribute evenly to payouts of as much as 300,000 yuan when a member falls critically ill.
-Such products may help fill a yawning gap in medical protection for vulnerable populations in China, as the rate of critical illnesses rises.
+Xianghubao and other mutual-aid companies sought to crowd-fund medical coverage while avoiding being characterized as an insurance product.
+Following the 2020-2021 Xi Jinping administration reform spree, Xianghubao and many other mutual-aid companies shut down.

 In September 2019, a product within the Alipay app called Ant Forest received a Champions of the Earth award, the United Nation's highest environmental honor, for turning the green activities of half a billion people into real trees planted in some of China's most arid regions.
 Users are encouraged to record their low-carbon footprint through daily actions, such as taking public transportation or paying utility bills online.
 For each move, they receive "green energy" points with which they can exchange for the real trees, which they can view in real time via satellite.